dylanprole/formula-one-analytics/README.md

 ## Reproducibility
 Due to this project being run on a personal cloud account, it can be difficult to reproduce.

-If you have your own Google Cloud Platform account, it could be possible to reproduce this project.
+If you have your own Google Cloud Platform account, it is possible to reproduce this project.

-#### Clone Repository
+#### Fork Repository
-The first step is to clone this repository.
-Having your own repository will allow you to set your own GCP credentials in order to run the project.
+The first step is fork this repository and create your own.
+Having your own repository will allow you to set your personal GCP credentials in order to run the project.

 #### GitHub Actions - Secrets Manager
 In order to allow GitHub actions to perform changes on your GCP account, you must add your service account as a secret to the repository.